flare-foundation/governance-proposals/SIP/SIP_3.md

 Because the node IDs are hard-coded, only validators run by Flare can secure the Songbird network.
 Moreover, without the ability to transfer funds from the C-chain to the P-chain, staking on validators is not possible.

-If this proposal is accepted, the Songbird network will be forked and the transfer of funds from the C-chain to the P-Chain will be allowed.
+If this proposal is accepted, the Songbird network will be forked and the transfer of funds from the C-chain to the P-Chain will be allowed and staking on validators will be possible.

 <!--How will the hard-coded node IDs be changed?
 A new variable?-->

 ### 2.3 Staking on Songbird Validators

-If this proposal is accepted, staking parameters will be set to the equivalent of those on Flare network.
+If this proposal is accepted, staking parameters will be set to the equivalent of those on the Flare network.
 P-chain rewards will be set to 0 immediately and rewarding will initially be done manually via grants.
 Later, the same mechanism as on Flare will be implemented on the C-chain.